Provably Powerful Graph Neural Networks for Directed Multigraphs

-The edges of an input graph may also have their own input features.
+The edges of an input graph may also have input features.
 We denote the input features of directed edge $e=(u,v)$ by $h^{(0)}{\left((u,v)\right)}$.
 When using edge features during the message passing, the aggregation step becomes:

-In the remainder, we omit edge features from formulas when not needed, in favor of brevity.
+In the remainder, we omit edge features from formulas when unnecessary in favor of brevity.